In this Guide

 What is the Best Way to Clean Fuel Injectors?

-For those drivers who want to do the absolute best possible job, our recommendation is the OTC kit.
+For those drivers who want to do the absolute best possible job, our recommendation is to use the Berryman 1120 solution with either the OTC kit or the Mityvac kit.

 How to Choose the Best Fuel System Cleaning Kit

 Fuel injector cleaning kits can cost anywhere from $20-$500+ depending on the brand and the equipment that’s included.